isingasimplesong/gol-webui/README.md

 # Life Engine

-A high-performance, infinite-grid implementation of Conway's Game of Life with a Nord-themed interface.
+A high-performance, infinite-grid implementation of Conway's Game of Life with a polished web UI

 ## Features